-A low-key beach town with a splash of luxury, St. Pete Beach was recently voted TripAdvisor's No. 1 Beach in the U.S. and No. 5 in the world, based on millions of reviews from travelers around the world.
+A low-key beach town with a splash of luxury, St. Pete Beach was voted TripAdvisor's No. 1 Beach in the U.S. and No. 5 in the world for 2012, based on millions of reviews from travelers around the world.
 From the lively shops and restaurants along Corey Avenue to a landmark historic hotel to the uber-mellow Pass-a-Grille Beach, there’s much to discover here, on the beach and beyond.

 You’ll find public beach accesses along Gulf Boulevard, though only some have parking.
 At the north end of St. Pete Beach, Upham Beach is relatively wide – a perfect place to plunk down into that fine, sugary sand and play in the mellow Gulf surf.
 The public beach across from Dolphin Plaza is also a good bet.